infotexture/ot-mkdocs-demo/docs/topics/creating-docker-images.md

 # Installing plug-ins in a Docker image

-To install custom plug-ins or make other changes based on the DITA-OT parent image, you can create your own Dockerfile and specify the official DITA-OT image as the basis for your image.
+To install custom plug-ins or make other changes based on the DITA-OT parent image, you can create your own `Dockerfile` and specify the official DITA-OT image as the basis for your image.

 Each subsequent declaration in the Dockerfile modifies this parent image, so you can start with the official image, and add custom plug-ins or other commands as required to create a custom Docker image that includes everything you need to publish your content.

-1. Create a new Dockerfile and specify the official DITA-OT image in the FROM directive.
+1. Create a new `Dockerfile` and specify the official DITA-OT image in the `FROM` directive.

     ```
     # Use the latest DITA-OT image ↓ as parent:
-    FROM ghcr.io/dita-ot/dita-ot:4.0.2
+    FROM ghcr.io/dita-ot/dita-ot:4.1.2
     ```

-2. You can extend your image with a `RUN` declaration that runs the dita command from the container to install a custom plug-in, and specify the filename or URL of the plug-in’s distribution ZIP file.
+2. You can extend your image with a `RUN` declaration that runs the `dita` command from the container to install a custom plug-in, and specify the filename or URL of the plug-in’s distribution ZIP file.

     ```
     # Install a custom plug-in from a remote location: